xiongyu0523/azure-sphere-bootcamp/Lab-2.md

     At this point, you will see previous loaded LED blink application is not working.

 5. After a successful build of project, Visual Studio package your applicaiton with metadata into a *.imagepackage* file for deployment.
-You can find it under `out/ARM-Debug-4/` or `out/ARM-Deug-4+Beta20xx/` folder in your project root.
+You can find it under `out/ARM-Debug/` folder in your project root.
 Record the full path and used in next step.

 6. A deployment targets to all device within a device group.
 Create a deployment to the default Field Test device group of your product by: